How to Prepare for a Smoother Staycation

 - Evaluating the condition of your spare tyre/ flat tyre repair kit.

-- Check that your brakes are working correctly.
+- Checking that your brakes are working correctly.

 You can find details on how to do some of these essential vehicle maintenance checks in our blog.
 If you discover any signs of damage or unusual wear to your tyres, or you find that your treads are looking low, we recommend having them professionally inspected and replaced for added peace of mind.
 Use our dealer locator to find your nearest Davanti stockist.